 The best place to start a business in Europe

 Of course, deciding on the best place to start a business in Europe is more complex than just choosing the right country with the least amount of bureaucratic restrictions.
 A successful business needs more than just a place to call home.
 In the case of many digital businesses, the jurisdiction from which the business actually operates may not even be the most important factor.

 There are also a number of other ‘digital hubs’ where digital entrepreneurs are finding success in launching their businesses.
 In Berlin, a startup scene has flourished thanks to an artistic culture and high number of co-working spaces mixed with Germany’s solid economic conditions.
 In the case of Fintech companies, London has been the go-to capital city.
 With a high number of co-working spaces (second globally only to New York) along with the UK’s laissez faire approach to business regulation and the benefit of excellent transport links to other European cities as well as global trading posts, London is a hub not just for global businesses but startups too.
 The Fintech scene in particular has flourished in London, with investment exceeding levels in New York in 2019.
 However with Brexit looming, other European cities are catching up.
 Estonia may be the capital for digital nomads registering their businesses, but its Baltic neighbour Vilnius is making waves as a future capital for Fintech.

 Opening a business bank account in Europe

 The good news is that wherever you decide to open your business in Europe, Intergiro can help you.
 With our pan-European business accounts, we help business owners take an important step in opening their business in Europe.
 And we’re on a mission to provide the financial toolkit for modern businesses to thrive.
-Just drop us a message or read our blog if you would like to find our more or click here if you’re ready to open your business bank account online.
+Just drop us a message if you would like to find our more or click here if you’re ready to open your business bank account online.